Homas/ioc2rpz/README.md

 ioc2rpz transforms IOC feeds into response policy zones (RPZ).
 You can mix feeds to generate a single RPZ or multiple RPZs.
 Trusted domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilds zones.
 ![Alt ioc2rpz](https://github.com/Homas/ioc2rpz/blob/master/IOC2RPZ.jpg)
-The current release supports: local files, files/requests via http/https/ftp and shell scripts to access other resources.
+The current release supports: local files, files/requests via http/https/ftp and shell scripts to access other resource types.
 You can use any file format if you can write a REGEX to extract indicators and indicators are separated by newline or/and return carriage chars (/n, /r, /r/n).

 ## How to use ioc2rpz
 You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND.
 A sample bind's configuration file (named.conf) is provided in the cfg folder.